ericrommel/python_test_automation_book/topics/06_api_testing/main_api_testing.md

-# Week 6: API Testing with Python
+# Topic 6: API Testing with Python

 API Testing is a crucial component in test automation, ensuring that interactions between software components or systems meet specified requirements.
 This module will cover Python's tools and libraries for API testing, emphasizing HTTP requests, response validation, and creating automated API test suites.